skiss10/ably-multiplayer-chatgpt/README.md

   });
 ```

-Finally we will write the React component markup with the event handlers all bound up to `onChange` and `onKeyPress` events in JSX.
+Finally we will write the React component markup with the event handlers all bound up to `onChange` and `onKeyDown` events in JSX.

 The markup itself is just a few div elements and a form with a textarea for user input.